eddyvlad/auto-route53/README.md

 `auto-route53` is a serverless application that automatically updates DNS records for a domain in AWS Route 53 based on external IP address changes.
 It is ideal for maintaining dynamic DNS (DDNS) setups where your external IP may change frequently.

-The application is written in TypeScript, uses AWS SDK v3, and is deployed on AWS Lambda.
+The application is written in TypeScript, uses AWS SDK v3, and is deployed on AWS Lambda and meant to be integrated with AWS API Gateway.

 ## Features